rossiko22/TradesmanConnect/README.md

 - **index.html** - The main HTML file for the app.

-Based on the observed file structure, the following routes likely exist:
+Based on the observed file structure, the following routes are:

 - `/` - Redirects to `/choose-language`
 - `/dashboard` - Dashboard page